BerndFranzen/Mod-HAMMR/README.md

 - Config-Accounts.csv
 - Config-Teams.csv

-Replace the allycode in the Config-Accounts.csv with your allycode.
+Replace the allycode in the Config-Accounts.csv with your allycode and chose if you want the script to check your mods in "Strict" or "Relaxed" mode.

 Customize the Config-Teams.csv if needed so that if reflects that squads as you actually play them.